logrange/website/docs/lql_select.md

 ### Skipping records from the start position
 The `OFFSET` statement allows to skip the `<number>` of records from the _start position_, berfore placing them into the result stream.
 The `<number>` could be negative, what means skip the absolute number of records towards to the head of stream before starting to read them.

 __Example__: `...
 POSITION tail OFFSET -10 ...` literally means the following - to set position to the tail of the stream; then, to skip 10 records shifting the start position towards to the head and to start read from there...
-In short  - to read last 10 records from the stream.
+In short  - to read last 10 records from the stream.<br/>
 __Default value__: 0 - no offset

 ### Limiting result